vogt4nick/datascience-wiki/frequently-asked-questions.md

 You absolutely do not need to understand administrative concepts like managing permissions.

+Finally, [there are numerous query engines](https://i.imgur.com/WIIHmmm.mp4) and therefore numerous dialects of SQL.
+Use whichever dialect is supported in your chosen resource.
+There's not much difference between them, so it's easy to learn another dialect after you've learned one.

 #### Curated Answers and Threads

 1. [The SQL Tutorial for Data Analysis | Mode.com](https://mode.com/sql-tutorial/introduction-to-sql/)